Improving the Accuracy of DC Optimal Power Flow Formulations via Parameter Optimization: Optimal Power Flow Problem

 \subsubsection{Optimized Parameters for DC Power Flow (DCPF)~\cite{taheri2023optimizing}}

-Our recent work in~\cite{taheri2023optimizing} proposes an alternative for selecting the $\mathbf{b}$, $\boldsymbol{\gamma}$, and $\boldsymbol{\rho}$ parameters by solving an optimization problem.
-Providing a conceptual foundation for the approach we will propose in this paper, the algorithm in~\cite{taheri2023optimizing} also optimizes these parameters over a range of operation.
-However, there is a key distinction between the algorithm in~\cite{taheri2023optimizing} and the parameter optimization algorithm in this paper.
-Specifically, the approach in~\cite{taheri2023optimizing} does not explicitly consider the impacts of the optimized parameters on the solution to a DC-OPF problem, but rather seeks to balance the DC power flow's accuracy with respect to all operating points within a specified range.
+Our recent work in~\cite{taheri2023optimizing} proposes an alternative for selecting the $\mathbf{b}$, $\boldsymbol{\gamma}$, and $\boldsymbol{\rho}$ parameters by solving a single-level optimization problem.
+Providing a conceptual foundation for the approach proposed in this paper, the algorithm in~\cite{taheri2023optimizing} also optimizes these parameters over a range of operation.
+However, there is a key distinction between the algorithm in~\cite{taheri2023optimizing} and the algorithm in this paper: the approach in~\cite{taheri2023optimizing} does not explicitly consider the impacts of the optimized parameters on the solution to a DC-OPF problem, but rather seeks to balance the DC power flow's accuracy with respect to all operating points within a specified range.
 Conversely, our proposed algorithm in this paper leverages machine learning techniques for training models with differentiable optimization layers to tailor the DC power flow parameter values so that the DC \emph{optimal} power flow solutions align with the AC-OPF solutions.
-As shown numerically in Section~\ref{sec:Numerical experiments}, this enables further accuracy improvements relative to~\cite{taheri2023optimizing} in settings where the optimized DC power flow parameters are used in optimization problems like DC-OPF.
+As shown numerically in Section~\ref{sec:Numerical experiments}, this enables substantial accuracy improvements relative to~\cite{taheri2023optimizing} in settings where the optimized DC power flow parameters are used in optimization problems like DC-OPF.
+This represents a significant conceptual and technical advancement over the single-level problem in~\cite{taheri2023optimizing}.
+While the prior work focused on tuning parameters to match the line flow behaviors of the DC and AC power flow \textit{equations}, the present work introduces a bilevel optimization framework.
+The objective is no longer to fit the intermediate equations, but rather to tune the parameters such that the final \textit{optimal solution} of the DC-OPF problem aligns with that of the AC-OPF problem.
+This solution-focused methodology is a key contribution of this paper.

-We next introduce our machine learning-inspired algorithm for optimizing the coefficient ($\mathbf{b}$) and bias ($\boldsymbol{\gamma}$ and $\boldsymbol{\rho}$) parameters.
-Our algorithm seeks to match the generators' active power outputs from the DC-OPF solution to corresponding values from the AC-OPF problem.
+We next present our algorithm for optimizing the coefficient ($\mathbf{b}$) and bias ($\boldsymbol{\gamma}$ and $\boldsymbol{\rho}$) parameters.
+Our algorithm seeks to match the generators' active power outputs from the DC-OPF solution to corresponding values from the AC-OPF solution.